Weeks:

 Assignments:

-- Next week also has
+- Next week has a lot

-a lot of lectures to read, so it might be a good idea to
+of lectures to read.
+It would be a very good idea to get a start on

-get a start on reading them this week
+reading them this week.

 Read: